RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 ## Activate maintenance mode

-When activate maintenance mode, Redis Enterprise does the following:
+When you activate maintenance mode, Redis Enterprise does the following:

 1. Checks whether a shut down of the node will cause quorum loss.
 If so, maintenance mode will not turn on.

     Maintenance mode does not protect against quorum loss.
 If you activate maintenance mode for the majority of nodes in a cluster and restart them simultaneously, quorum is lost, which can lead to  data loss.

-1. Takes a snapshot of the node configuration i order to record the shard and endpoint configuration of the node.
+1. Takes a snapshot of the node configuration in order to record the shard and endpoint configuration of the node.

 1. Marks the node as a quorum node to prevent shards and endpoints from migrating to it.